Comprehensive Closing Checklist for Home Sellers

 If your buyer asks for repairs based on the results of their home inspection, you’ll sit down with your real estate agent to negotiate these repairs.
 Depending on the situation, you might agree to the repair requests and complete them quickly, agree to part of the requests, or deny the repairs altogether.
 Make sure to speak with your agent to determine what’s fair — and best — for your situation.

-If the buyer is financing the purchase, then next on the agenda is a home appraisal.
-This will yield an appraisal report, which provides an objective, third-party assessment of what the home’s value is.
+If the buyer is financing the purchase, a home appraisal is next on the agenda.
+This will yield an appraisal report, which provides an objective, third-party assessment of the home’s value.

-If the appraisal falls short of the contract value, then there are a number of possible outcomes: the buyer can bring more cash to the table to fill the gap; you can lower the price to match the appraisal; or both parties can agree to meet somewhere in the middle.
-If a home appraisal contingency was added to the contract, then the sale can also fall through if the parties can’t reach an agreement.
+If the appraisal falls short of the contract value, there are several possible outcomes: the buyer can bring more cash to the table to fill the gap, you can lower the price to match the appraisal, or both parties can agree to meet somewhere in the middle.
+If a home appraisal contingency was added to the contract, the sale could also fall through if the parties can’t reach an agreement.

-Once over these hurdles, then you’ll want to make the following preparations for closing day:
+Once over these hurdles, then you’ll want to make the following preparations for the closing day:

 What sellers should bring to closing